hbwu-ntu/hbwu-ntu.github.io/_pages/about.md

 # About Me

 Hi!
 I'm Haibin Wu.
 I am currently a second-year Ph.D. student at the college of Electrical Engineering and Computer Science (EECS) at National Taiwan University (NTU).
 I am a member of the Speech Processing Lab, working with Prof. [Hung-yi Lee](http://speech.ee.ntu.edu.tw/~tlkagk/) and Prof. [Lin-shan Lee](http://speech.ee.ntu.edu.tw/previous_version/lslNew.htm) in the area of machine learning and speech processing.
-I mainly work on adversarial attack and defense algorithms for automatic speaker verification.
+I mainly work on spoofing attack and defense for automatic speaker verification.
 By the way.
 I was fortunate enough to be funded by a [Google PhD Fellowship](https://research.google/outreach/phd-fellowship/recipients/).
 I also like photography very much (please see my [homepage](https://www.mepai.me/frankwu)).

 <!--
 [Publications](#publications) / [Teaching](#teaching) / [Honors](#honors) / [Side Projects](#projects) / [CV](files/cv.pdf)